isabella232/mobile-services.pt-BR/help/ios/marketing-cloud/t-mob-mc-device-coop-ios-.md

 * O valor padrão é `false`.
 * Essa configuração é usada **somente** para clientes provisionados do Device Co-op.

-Para membros do Device Co-op que requerem que esse valor seja definido como `true`, é necessário trabalhar com a equipe do Co-op para solicitar um sinalizador de lista de bloqueios em sua conta do Device Co-op.
+For Device Co-op members who require this value be set to `true`, you need to work with the Co-op team to request a deny list flag on your Device Co-op account.
 Não há um caminho de autoatendimento para habilitar esses sinalizadores.

 Lembre-se das seguintes informações: